Demez/tfscript/README.md

 1. [Download package](https://github.com/nullifiedcat/tfscript/releases) with nodejs executable and script itself
 2. Unzip the package to any folder
-3. Run INSTALL.BAT in that folder
+3. Run `install.bat`.
+It will ask for your `tf` folder (if your steam library is installed in non-default location). `tf` it should be located at `SteamLibrary\steamapps\common\Team Fortress 2\tf`
-4. Set your uid in `config.json` file.
-A method to find uid is described below
+4. Put your `uid` in `data/uid.txt` file.
+Instructions on finding your `uid` are below
-5. Right-click on Team Fortress 2 in Steam client, go to Properties, then Set Launch Options.
-Add `-condebug` there.
-6. Open console in Team Fortress 2, type `bind F11 "exec stdin"`
-7. If Team Fortress 2 is installed in non-default location, edit `gameDirectory` in `config.json` so it will point to right location.
-Do not forget that you need to use \\\\, not \\
-8. You are ready, but you might want to customize your messages or settings
+5. You are ready, but you might want to customize your messages or settings

 ## Linux (Ubuntu/Debian)